Cyphrz/Ulti_to_Wanhao_MP_Ultimate/README.md

 To return to stock firmware, simply download the latest hex file from wanhao or download (todo link) here.

+This firmware improves:
+Materials, proper directions on OLED
+Faster build plate
+Better safety features
+In sync with Ultimaker Firmware, for the latest up to date bug fixes.
+Better PID tuining
+Lower build plate a little on cancel.
+Many bug fixes

 ==========================
 Marlin 3D Printer Firmware
 ==========================